avicoder/Germ/README.md

 Germ
 ====

-**Germ** is an online platform where a user can test weather an URL is malicious or not and displays it in a nice report.
+**Germ** is an prototype based on virustotal apis where a user can test whether an URL is malicious or not and it also displays it in a nice report.
 It uses virus total API v2.0 to scan the submitted URL with 50+ anti-virus signatures.It is developed in PHP for backend and Bootstrap.

 Search Page-
   ![Index](https://github.com/vjex/Germ/blob/master/Index.png)